The Constitution of the Student Congress

 - Candidates for all positions are subject to academic, judicial, and financial reviews, conducted by Student Development, in order to confirm that the student is in good standing with the college.
 A minimum GPA requirement of 2.5 or higher is required in order to run for any Student Congress position.

-12.12 The names will be listed on the ballot in the order that the petitions were filed.
+12.12 The names will be listed in alphabetical order.

 12.13 Write-in candidates will be allowed.